MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsGroupExpansion.md

 # Test-CsGroupExpansion

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

 Tests the ability of a user to employ group expansion.
-Microsoft Lync Server 2010 enables users to configure an Active Directory distribution group as a contact.
-When you "expand" a group you will see the name and presence information for each member of the group.

-**Below Content Applies To:** Lync Server 2013

-Tests the ability of a user to employ group expansion.
-Lync Server enables users to configure an Active Directory distribution group as a contact.
-When you "expand" a group you will see the name and presence information for each member of the group.
-This cmdlet was introduced in Lync Server 2010.

-**Below Content Applies To:** Skype for Business Server 2015

-Tests the ability of a user to employ group expansion.
-Skype for Business Server 2015 enables users to configure an Active Directory distribution group as a contact.
+Skype for Business Server enables users to configure an Active Directory distribution group as a contact.
 When you "expand" a group you will see the name and presence information for each member of the group.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX